 Interactive Mode When you are using the Interactive mode, Test Cases will display dialog boxes that guide you in the manual performance of test steps.

 PowerShell Mode The RDP client system must support MS-RDPRFX features when using the PowerShell mode.
-In the PowerShell mode, you can trigger Touch events to change the SUT computer screen via powershell scripts.
+In the PowerShell mode, you can trigger Touch events to change the SUT computer screen via PowerShell scripts.

 Managed Mode When you are using the Managed mode, an agent must be implemented on the SUT, as described in the RDP SUT Remote Control Protocol documentation.
 This agent receives SUT control requests from the Test Suite and thereafter facilitates Test Case execution on the RDP client (SUT).